Seniors Income Plan (SIP)

 |Married - Spouse Receiving OAS/GIS||$360||$9,120|

 |Client Category - Living in Special Care Home||Maximum SIP Benefit (monthly)||Annual Taxable Income Level where SIP becomes $0|

-SIP recipients with active basic Saskatchewan Health coverage are eligible for a variety of additional health benefits including:
+SIP clients with active basic Saskatchewan Health coverage are eligible for a variety of additional health benefits.

 You are eligible to receive the Seniors Income Plan benefits if:

 - you are 65 years of age or older;